 Are fewer people today active in politics than in the past?
 Political scientist Robert Putnam has argued that civic engagement is declining; although many Americans may report belonging to groups, these groups are usually large, impersonal ones with thousands of members.
 People who join groups such as Amnesty International or Greenpeace may share certain values and ideals with other members of the group, but they do not actually interact with these other members.
 These organizations are different from the types of groups Americans used to belong to, like church groups or bowling leagues.
 Although people are still interested in volunteering and working for the public good, they are more interested in either working individually or joining large organizations where they have little opportunity to interact with others.
-Putnam considers a number of explanations for this decline in small group membership, including increased participation by women in the workforce, a decrease in the number of marriages and an increase in divorces, and the effect of technological developments, such as the internet, that separate people by allowing them to feel connected to others without having to spend time in their presence.19
+Putnam considers a number of explanations for this decline in small group membership, including increased participation by women in the workforce, a decrease in the number of marriages and an increase in divorces, and the effect of technological developments, such as the internet, that separate people by allowing them to feel connected to others without having to spend time in their presence.23

-Putnam argues that a decline in social capital—“the collective value of all ‘social networks’ [those whom people know] and the inclinations that arise from these networks to do things for each other”—accompanies this decline in membership in small, interactive groups.20 Included in social capital are such things as networks of individuals, a sense that one is part of an entity larger than oneself, concern for the collective good and a willingness to help others, and the ability to trust others and to work with them to find solutions to problems.
+Putnam argues that a decline in social capital—“the collective value of all ‘social networks’ [those whom people know] and the inclinations that arise from these networks to do things for each other”—accompanies this decline in membership in small, interactive groups.24 Included in social capital are such things as networks of individuals, a sense that one is part of an entity larger than oneself, concern for the collective good and a willingness to help others, and the ability to trust others and to work with them to find solutions to problems.
 This, in turn, has hurt people’s willingness and ability to engage in representative government.
 If Putnam is correct, this trend is unfortunate, because becoming active in government and community organizations is important for many reasons.

 Civic engagement can increase the power of ordinary people to influence government actions.
 Even those without money or connections to important people can influence the policies that affect their lives and change the direction taken by government.
 U.S. history is filled with examples of people actively challenging the power of elites, gaining rights for themselves, and protecting their interests.
 For example, slavery was once legal in the United States and large sectors of the U.S. economy were dependent on this forced labor.
-Slavery was outlawed and blacks were granted citizenship because of the actions of abolitionists.
-Although some abolitionists were wealthy white men, most were ordinary people, including men and women of both races.
-White women and blacks were able to actively assist in the campaign to end slavery despite the fact that, with few exceptions, they were unable to vote.
-Similarly, the right to vote once belonged solely to white men until the Fifteenth Amendment gave the vote to African American men.
-The Nineteenth Amendment extended the vote to include women, and the Voting Rights Act of 1965 made exercising the right to vote a reality for African American men and women in the South.
-None of this would have happened, however, without the efforts of people who marched in protest, participated in boycotts, delivered speeches, wrote letters to politicians, and sometimes risked arrest in order to be heard (Figure 1.10).
+Slavery was outlawed and enslaved people were granted citizenship because of the actions of abolitionists.
+Although some abolitionists were wealthy White men, most were ordinary people, including men and women of both races.
+White women and African Americans were able to actively assist in the campaign to end slavery despite the fact that, with few exceptions, they were unable to vote.
+Similarly, the right to vote once belonged solely to White men until the Fifteenth Amendment gave the vote to African American men.
+The Nineteenth Amendment extended the vote to include women, and the Voting Rights Act of 1965 made exercising the right to vote a reality for Black men and women in the South.
+None of this would have happened, however, without the efforts of people who marched in protest, participated in boycotts, delivered speeches, wrote letters to politicians, and sometimes risked arrest in order to be heard (Figure 1.8).
 The tactics used to influence the government and effect change by abolitionists and members of the women’s rights and African American civil rights movements are still used by many activists today.

 Activism can improve people’s lives in less dramatic ways as well.
 Working to make cities clean up vacant lots, destroy or rehabilitate abandoned buildings, build more parks and playgrounds, pass ordinances requiring people to curb their dogs, and ban late-night noise greatly affects people’s quality of life.
 The actions of individual Americans can make their own lives better and improve their neighbors’ lives as well.